iomicroservices/baselink-nuxt/content/services/home-cleaning/single-visit-cleaning/after-builders-cleaning.md

 External areas like entrances or balconies can be swept and tidied, and any custom instructions or specific priorities can be added to your booking.
 The goal is to leave your home clean, safe and ready to enjoy — no detail missed.

 #description
 Booking your clean through BaseLink takes just minutes.
 Submit a request online, get an instant quote, and choose a time that works for your schedule.
-You won’t need to chase quotes or coordinate over the phone — everything is handled digitally.
+You won't need to chase quotes or coordinate over the phone — everything is handled digitally.

 #description
 Our platform gives you access to vetted, experienced cleaning professionals who understand the specific demands of post-construction work.
 Your account is also supported by our dedicated in-house team for added peace of mind.

 #description
 Payment is collected on the day of your clean, with any extra time billed in clear 30-minute increments.
-It’s a flexible, transparent process that gives you control without complications.
+It's a flexible, transparent process that gives you control without complications.

 #description
 Book after builders cleaning{{$doc.location}} with BaseLink today and enjoy your newly renovated space — without the mess.